-Director of Goalkeeping
+Director of Goalkeeping, Revolution Academy

 A graduate of the University of Sunderland, Spratt holds a bachelor's degree in sport and exercise development and has his FA goalkeeping licenses.
 He has also earned the NSCAA’s Advanced National Goalkeeping Diploma and became an NSCAA national staff goalkeepers instructor in 2013.

-A native of Newcastle, England, Spratt spent time as a player with Manchester United's youth academy, and was also part of an England National Team developmental squad at the Under-18 level.
+A native of Newcastle, England, Spratt spent time as a player with Manchester United's youth academy, and was part of an England National Team developmental squad at the Under-18 level.

-Spratt currently lives in Providence, R.I.
+Currently, Spratt resides in Providence, R.I.